Cyberchase: Production

-Originally, Thirteen produced the show in partnership with Ontario-based Nelvana for PBS Kids.
-It aired on PBS Kids since 2002, and on V-me (dubbed in Spanish) from 2004 to 2013.
+Originally, Thirteen produced the show in partnership with Ontario-based Nelvana Limited for PBS Kids.
+It aired on PBS Kids since 2002, and on V-me (dubbed in Spanish) and PBS Kids Go! from 2004 to 2013.
 Cyberchase has been animated by Pip Animation Services Inc. since season six; Right Path Pictures did post-production, and Curious Pictures did the original character design.

 Twelfth Root Music produces the sound track for Cyberchase.

-Thirteen/WNET New York and Nelvana produced the first five seasons, while Thirteen, in association with Title Entertainment and WNET.ORG, produced seasons six and on.
+Thirteen/WNET New York and Nelvana Limited produced the first five seasons, while Thirteen, in association with Title Entertainment and WNET.ORG, produced seasons six and on.
 Seasons 1 to 5 used traditional animation, while the sixth season onward used Flash animation.

 Broadcast syndication

 The show was syndicated worldwide to countries like the United Kingdom until 2004.

 Brand extension

 There are two apps that Cyberchase has released to date: